 The lymphatic system is a part of the immune system.
 It helps fight against infection and inflammation.
 It consists of lymph glands (lymph nodes) throughout the body.
 Lymph channels carry lymph fluid from parts of the body to nearby lymph glands to be filtered.

 The condition can become very serious if not treated.
-The infection is treated with antibiotics or other medicines that treat the infection.
-If an abscess is present, it may be drained.
-When the site of infection is treated, the lymphangitis goes away.
+Any apparent infection and the lymphangitis are treated with antibiotics.
+If you have an abscess, it may be drained.

-Take all medicine to treat the infection exactly as prescribed until it is gone.
+Take all medicine to treat the infection exactly as prescribed until it's gone.
 Be very careful not to miss any doses.
-Don't stop taking the medicine until it is finished or your healthcare provider tells you to stop, even if you feel better.
+If you miss a dose, call your provider.
+Don't stop taking the medicine until it's finished or your healthcare provider tells you to stop, even if you feel better.

 Follow your healthcare provider's instructions for taking other medicines.
 Ask your healthcare provider before taking any over-the-counter medicines.

 Make a warm compress by running hot water over a face cloth.
 Apply it to the sore area until the compress cools off.
-Repeat 3 times a day for the first 3 days.
+Repeat 4 to 6 times a day for the first 3 days.
 The heat will increase the blood flow to the area and speed the healing process.
-As an alternative, you can stand in the shower and direct the warm spray to the area.
+You can also stand in the shower and direct the warm spray to the area.

 Follow up with your healthcare provider, or as directed.